Aggregation with constant kernel under stochastic resetting: Solution of the master equation

 from which obtain the exponential convergence of the total density of cluster to the steady state value:

-{\bf{Remark.}} Eq. (\ref{N(t)}) holds for any initial distribution of cluster sizes with a unit mass concentration.
-The dependence on the initial condition is entiorely contained in the initial density of clusters $N(0)$.
+The total density obtained in Eq. (\ref{N(t)}) holds for any initial distribution of cluster sizes with a unit mass concentration.
+The dependence on the initial condition is entirely contained in the initial density of clusters $N(0)$. {{This result is plotted on Fig. \ref{figureN} for monomer-only initial conditions}.}\\